adster93/hobbymining/pages/hardware.md

 ## USB Bitcoin Miners

 Using a [Bitcoin USB miner](/usb-bitcoin-miners/) with your computer was once a profitable way to mine bitcoins.
 Today, however, USB miners don't generate enough hashing power to mine profitably.
 If you just want to get a Bitcoin miner USB to learn, a USB <a rel="nofollow" target="_self" href="http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5574973039&toolid=10001&campid=5337804727&customid=&icep_uq=bitcoin+usb+miner&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg">eBay</a> is a good cheap Bitcoin miner.

+## Buying Bitcoins

+In general, it's important to remember that Bitcoin mining is competitive and today is not a good idea for the average person.
+If you just want bitcoins then you are better of [buying bitcoins](https://www.buybitcoinworldwide.com/) and you can [get all of your questions answered here](http://ask.buybitcoinworldwide.com/)!